stekap000/vector-simd-library/README.md

 ## vector-simd-library

 Simple library for vector operations using SIMD support.
+SIMD support checks will be added later.